Harvey Allen (coach)

-Harvey L. Allen (September 20, 1888 – February 16, 1957) was an American football player and coach and college president.
+Harvey Lemuel Allen (September 20, 1888 – February 16, 1957) was an American football player and coach and college president.
 He served as the head football and basketball coach at Kendall Institute—now known as the University of Tulsa in 1912.
 Allen later served as the president of the University of Findlay in Ohio and in 1929 as the Chancellor at Kendall.